neurodance/teams-ai/teams.md/src/components/include/in-depth-guides/tabs/csharp.incl.md

 <!-- overview -->

-This library does not offer features for implementing Tab apps in C#.
+This SDK does not offer features for implementing Tab apps in C#.
 It does however let you host tab apps and implement functions that can be called by Tab apps.

 <!-- additional-resources -->